2018 Abilene Christian Wildcats football team

 The 2018 Abilene Christian Wildcats football team represented Abilene Christian University in the 2018 NCAA Division I FCS football season.
 The Wildcats were led by second-year head coach Adam Dorrel and played their home games at Anthony Field at Wildcat Stadium.
 They played as a member of the Southland Conference.
 They finished the season 6–5, 5–4 in Southland play to finish in a four-way tie for fourth place.

-Previous season

-The Wildcats finished the 2017 season 2–9, 2–7 in Southland play to finish in eighth place.

 Preseason

 Preseason All-Conference Teams

 On July 12, 2018, the Southland announced their Preseason All-Conference Teams, with the Wildcats placing one player on the second team.